 Knowing first-hand the impact teachers can make, Shaylene became one!
 She has taught in public and private schools.
 Trained in Discrete Trial method for autism, she also collaborated with Behavioral Specialists to implement home programs.

 She is the author of a tween series for girls.
-The first book in the series, Liberty Lane and the One-Girl Rebelution will be released in the Fall of 2018.
-She speaks at schools, girl camps, clubs, churches, girl/women events and organizations.
+The first book in the series, Liberty Lane and the One-Girl Rebelution will be released late Winter of 2020.
+She speaks at schools, girl camps, clubs, youth groups, girl/women events and organizations.

 Knowing positive change takes place through positive relationships, Shaylene is also an independent contractor for the non-profit Community Matters.
-As a trainer for their nationally recognized Safe School Ambassador program, she continues to speak to hundreds of students each year to empower and equip them with tools needed to develop self-confidence and practice and promote positive communication with their peers.
+As a trainer for their nationally recognized Safe School Ambassador program, she continues to speak to hundreds of students each year across the country to empower and equip them with tools needed to develop self-confidence and practice and promote positive communication with their peers.
+Shaylene is also one of the founders of CollaborateEdu, a team of education thought leaders & experienced practitioners that deliver evidenced-based trainings on creating safe & thriving school climates.
+We provide support to education professionals that are seeking to sharpen & repurpose their craft through self-care, student-care & school-care.

 Frequently Requested Topics